DACS Research Teaching Amateur radio Miscellaneous Contact

 Former (co)advised PhD students are:

-I'm also the programme mentor for students following the MSc Telematics study program, and chairman of the "examination board" (Dutch: examencommissie) for the computer science and telematics programs.
+I'm the programme mentor for students following the Internet Science and Technology MSc study program (formerly Telematics), and chairman of the "examination board" (Dutch: examencommissie) for the computer science and internet science and technology programs.

 A couple of things I wrote about miscellaneous subjects, that perhaps might be of interest to someone.